 Featuring: Joanne Sharpe / Jennifer MurchePosts On: May 11, 2015

 Joanne Sharpe’s quilts and fiber art pieces are filled with vibrant colors and joyous words.
 Her love of philosophy and her life work as an art teacher for all grade levels brings a special joie de vive to her work, which started on canvas and paper, and is now incorporating fabric.
 Joanne demonstrates how to use your own hand-written word to make a simple but unique small quilt.
 She also shows Ricky how to use Dyna-Flow dye to create a flower with a few easy brush strokes.
 Earlier in her career she designed holiday outdoor flags, and shares some of her products.
 On a field trip to Portland, TQS visits with Jennifer Murche, who creates incredible bowls with just fabric and thread.
 Learn her secrets and try it yourself!

 Is there something about piano playing and quilting?
-Ricky and quilter Karen Stone are both amazing pianists as well as quilters!
+Ricky and quilter Karen K. Stone are both amazing pianists as well as quilters!
 (They’re both Texans, too.)
 Karen’s background includes classical training and being surrounded by engineers, which might explain her incredible precision and love of complex work.
 Her latest technique is an adaptation of English Paper Piecing that doesn’t require hand piecing and includes curves!
 Karen demonstrates her fascinating style, which combines pinning, gluing and zigzag stitching.
-You will be amazed, and so was the studio audience, which had loads of questions for her.
+You will be amazed just like the studio audience, who had loads of questions for her.
 Karen mentioned a quilt that inspired her, owned by quilt curator Julie Silber, so we went in search of Julie, and were rewarded with a tour of her antique quilt collection.
 You’ll love it!

 Featuring: Carol Ann Sinnreich / Cristy FincherPosts On: June 8, 2015